Overview

 Between May 23-27, 2022, the US fellows made a trip to Turkey to participate in discussions and activities to build knowledge of Turkey and bilateral relations through meetings with officials and experts, engage in dialogue with their Turkish counterparts and visit historically and culturally significant sites.

-*This fellowship is funded by a grant from the U.S. Mission to Türkiye.
+*This fellowship is funded by a grant from the US Mission to Türkiye.

-The Atlantic Council in Turkey aims to promote dialogue and strengthen transatlantic engagement with the region through research, programming and high-level discussion forums to address critical issues around energy, economics, business, and security.
+The Atlantic Council in Turkey aims to promote and strengthen transatlantic engagement with the region by providing a high-level forum and pursuing programming to address the most important issues on energy, economics, security, and defense.